Jupiter Ace: Design

 The Jupiter Ace is often compared with ZX81 due to its similar size, low cost, and similar form factor.
-Internally its design is more similar to the ZX Spectrum although the Ace also had a dedicated video memory of 2 KB, partly avoiding the slow down when programs accessed the same bank (same chips) as the video memory.
-Like the Spectrum, the Ace used black conductive rubber keys.
+Internally its design is more similar to the ZX Spectrum although the Ace also had a dedicated video memory of 2KB, partly avoiding the slow down when programs accessed the same bank (same chips) as the video memory.
+Like the Spectrum, the Ace used black conductive rubber keys although unlike the Spectrum, the keys had a conductive pad that was squashed directly onto tracks on the PCB rather than using a membrane.
+As a result, the keys would often stop working reliably until they were cleaned or the conductive material was refreshed.

 Audio capabilities were CPU-controlled with programmable frequency and duration.
 Sound output was through a small built-in speaker.